Captain Lash: Plot

 The film begins in a raucous South American waterfront bar.
-Captain Lash (Victor McLaglen), a burly and boisterous stoker who commands the respect of his fire-room crew with fists and a whip, drinks and brawls alongside his wiry sidekick, Cocky (Clyde Cook).
+Captain Lash, a burly and boisterous stoker who commands the respect of his fire-room crew with fists and a whip, drinks and brawls alongside his wiry sidekick, Cocky.
 Cocky is the comic opposite of Lash—small, sharp-tongued, and forever trying to keep his giant friend from falling into trouble with women.
 A fight with longshoremen spills into the street; the pair narrowly escape and rush back to their ocean liner, due to sail for Singapore.

-As they stumble aboard, they nearly collide with a fine automobile unloading a new passenger: Cora Nevins (Claire Windsor), a poised blonde with society manners—and secret criminal ties.
+As they stumble aboard, they nearly collide with a fine automobile unloading a new passenger: Cora Nevins, a poised blonde with society manners—and secret criminal ties.
 Lash is instantly struck by her glamour.

 When the ship departs, passengers are given a tour of the stokehold.
 Among them is Cora, resplendent even in the infernal heat.
 Lash demonstrates his dominance over the sweating stokers, but also reveals a surprising streak of fairness when he takes up a shovel himself to relieve an exhausted Malay worker.
 Suddenly, the crazed stoker snaps, flinging open a steam valve.
 Boiling vapor floods the room.
 Lash pulls Cora to safety, shielding her with his body, and suffers severe burns.

 Convalescing in the sick bay, Lash receives visits from Cora.
 To him, she appears an angel of mercy.
-In truth, she and her confederates—Gentleman Eddie (Arthur Stone) and others—are plotting to rob wealthy passenger Alex Condrax (Albert Conti), who carries a famous collection of jewels.
+In truth, she and her confederates—Gentleman Eddie and others—are plotting to rob wealthy passenger Alex Condrax, who carries a famous collection of jewels.